yasir2000/openwrt-oldwiki-md/HotspotOpenvpnHowto.rst

     openvpn --daemon --config /etc/openvpn/wlan_home.conf

-For Windows just right-click onto your config and choose the second point to execute the config.
+For '''Windows''' just right-click onto your config and choose the second point to execute the config.